Reflinders/vAstray/README.md

 -- On the client
 local vAstrayController = require(game.ReplicatedStorage.Services.vAstray.Controller)
 vAstrayController:Start()
+vAstrayController.Quit() -- fire when you want to quit controlling
 ```
 ## Creation
 Refer to figure 1.2 to figure out how to create prompts